-Step three: Parents and students make their final choice from lines which are offered.
+Step two: Parents and students make their choice from lines which are offered.

-Planning a course of study for Year 10 into Year 11
+Planning a course of study for Year 9 into Year 10

 Step one: Students in Year 9 are briefed about subject offerings in Year 10 and the process for selecting electives.